DouglasUrner/ShopNotes/bandsaw.md

 * [Five Tips for Better Bandsawing - Michael Fortune, FWW 2004](http://www.ccwwa.org/NEWSITE/plans/BandsawTuneup1.pdf)
 * [Bandsaw Tune-up - John White, FWW #157, 2002](http://www.ccwwa.org/NEWSITE/plans/BandsawTuneup2.pdf)
 * [Fine-Tuning a Bandsaw - Robert Vaughan, FWW 1997](http://www.ccwwa.org/NEWSITE/plans/BandsawTuneup3.pdf) - also consider shimming the riser block.
 Target should probably be it the range of < 0.5 mm out of parallel with the blade over 300 mm.
 * [How to Tune Your Bandsaw - Mark Duginske, PWW 2015](https://www.popularwoodworking.com/american-woodworker-blog/tune-bandsaw/) - shims riser block to adjust guidepost alignment.
+His order of operations is a bit different than mine:
+  1. Make the wheels coplanar.
+  1. Adjust the table to square it (side-to-side) to the blade.
+  1. Square the table to the back of the blade with shims at the trunions.
+  1. Shim the frame of the saw to make the blade parallel (side-to-side) with the guidepost.
 * [The Basics of the Bandsaw - Tage Frid, FWW ](https://www.finewoodworking.com/membership/pdf/37169/011027082.pdf)

 ### Setting Blade Tension